 Art In Isolation

-We’ve been working non-stop to gather funds from a range of sources, and then direct them straight to Artists, paired with free space, to provide paid residencies to artists across artforms.
-Our Art In Isolation residencies began in September and will continue as long as we have resources and there is need.
+During the pandemic, we worked non-stop to gather funds from a range of sources, and then direct them straight to Artists, paired with free space, to provide paid residencies to artists across art forms.
+Our Art In Isolation residencies began in September 2021 and continued throughout the month.

-So far our Donors Circle and Inner West Council have contributed to funding the residencies, and 5 Eliza and The Old 505 have contributed to housing artists, and we continue to seek new homes and funding sources.
+Our Donors Circle and The Inner West Council contributed to funding the residencies, and 5 Eliza and The Old 505 contributed to housing artists.

 If you would like to contribute funds or space to the programme please contact firstname.lastname@example.org to open a conversation.